webdocgroup/realm-migrations/README.md

 **Structured, predictable schema migrations for Realm in React Native.**

-Realm Migration Service provides a type-safe, step-based migration utility for [Realm](https://www.mongodb.com/docs/atlas/device-sdks/sdk/react-native/) in React Native apps.
+Realm Migration Service provides a type-safe, step-based, and pluggable migration utility for [Realm](https://www.mongodb.com/docs/atlas/device-sdks/sdk/react-native/) in React Native apps.
 Define clear migration steps and compose them into a single `migration` function to manage schema evolution with confidence.

 ---